 If you haven’t seen Killing Eve, chances are you’ve heard about it—the show about Eve, a buttoned-up British intelligence agent, and Villanelle, the charming sociopath assassin she’s after.
 Much has been written about the show’s excellent acting and writing, strong female characters, and the sexual orientations of Eve and Villanelle.
 But something that has been curiously and consistently overlooked is that this show is kinky as fuck.
 In fact, when viewed through a BDSM lens, the LGBT themes in the show quickly take a backseat to a pervasive switchy voyeurism/exhibitionism dynamic that’s fueled by danger.

-The kinky cat-and-mouse game between Eve (Sandra Oh) and Villanelle (Jodie Comer) starts in the pilot when Villanelle shows up at the hospital where Eve is visiting the only living witness to Villanelle’s murder of a politician.
+The kinky cat-and-mouse game between Eve (Sandra Oh) and Villanelle (Jodie Comer) starts in the first episode of Killing Even season 1 when Villanelle shows up at the hospital where Eve is visiting the only living witness to Villanelle’s murder of a politician.
 They meet in the bathroom as Eve stands in front of a mirror putting her wild, curly hair in a ponytail.
 Villanelle, unknown to Eve at that point, emerges from a stall dressed as a nurse and stares at Eve for a little too long, finally instructing her to “leave it down.”
 Eve hesitates but ultimately follows this strange woman’s directive as Villanelle exits the bathroom and murders the witness and security guards, leaving a bloodbath in her wake.

 One could argue that Eve begins the dynamic by virtue of being a spy.
 It’s her job, after all, to study Villanelle and ultimately catch her, and we learn early on that she is especially fascinated by female assassins.
 However, it’s Villanelle who initially makes the dynamic more personal, first in the bathroom encounter and later in episode 3 when she uses Eve’s name as her alias while pretending to be a nurse at a German fetish clinic where she kills a client.
 This is when Eve learns that Villanelle knows who she is.
 As Eve and her team arrive in Berlin to investigate the scene of the crime, Villanelle watches from a cafe across the street, delighted that Eve is looking for her.
 When the opportunity arises, she swipes Eve’s suitcase and takes it back to her hotel, selecting one scarf to keep for herself.
 She gives the rest of the contents to a tourist she hooked up with earlier and called Eve during sexual role-play.
 Later in the episode, Villanelle continues her voyeuristic spying as she watches Eve shop for a new dress and surreptitiously leaves a belt outside her dressing room for her to use an accessory, which Eve does.